The Yorkmead Curriculum Intent – A Top Level View

 Our broad and balanced curriculum at Yorkmead School, meets the statutory requirements of the National Curriculum and aims to close the language development gap evident in our pupils by the time they leave us.
 It promotes and sustains the acquisition of knowledge and understanding, including the development of the English skills necessary to articulate this understanding, to develop the cultural capital our children are entitled to and need in order to succeed in life.

 It is coherently planned and sequenced in order to cumulatively build knowledge, vocabulary and skills throughout the school, providing opportunities for academic, artistic and technical progress for all of our children, including adaptations for children with Special Education Needs and/or Disabilities (SEND).
-Our curriculum is being carefully structured to promote remembering and long-term learning, making links between subjects and within subjects over time, reinforcing key concepts and vocabulary to support children’s development, particularly as readers and writers.
+Our curriculum is carefully structured to promote remembering and long-term learning, making links between subjects and within subjects over time, reinforcing key concepts and vocabulary to support children’s development, particularly as readers and writers.

 Where possible, we have integrated the work of subject experts within our curriculum design to enable non-specialist teachers to focus on the implementation of our curriculum intent, for example: